Raising Dion: Reception

 The review aggregation website Rotten Tomatoes reported an 83% approval rating for the series, based on 29 reviews, with an average rating of 6.8/10.
 The website's critics consensus reads, "While its family drama and superhero aspirations don't quite come together, compelling performances and a sense of wonder keep Raising Dion afloat and suggest that with a little more guidance it could become something great".
 On Metacritic, which uses a weighted average, the series was assigned a score of 61 out of 100 based on 7 critics, indicating "generally favorable reviews".

 The second season was watched for over 108.75 million hours in its first 26 days on the platform according to Netflix top 10s.

 Accolades

-The show received six nominations at the 1st Children's and Family Emmy Awards: Outstanding Children's or Family Viewing Series, Outstanding Younger Performer in a Preschool, Children's or Young Teen Program (for Young and Haney), Outstanding Stunt Coordination for a Live Action Program, Outstanding Sound Mixing and Sound Editing for a Live Action Program and Outstanding Visual Effects for a Live Action Program.
+The show received five nominations at the 1st Children's and Family Emmy Awards: Outstanding Children's or Family Viewing Series, Outstanding Younger Performer in a Preschool, Children's or Young Teen Program (for Young and Haney), Outstanding Stunt Coordination for a Live Action Program, and Outstanding Sound Mixing and Sound Editing for a Live Action Program.
+It did not win any Emmy awards.

-Controversy

-In February 2022, artist Jason Piperberg posted a series to Tweets regarding the authorship of the show.
-In the thread, he states "Dennis [Lui] wrote the script.
-I did all the art, letters, and vast majority of book layout/file prep for the 1 and only issue of the comic.
-With that in mind, it seems pretty odd that only Dennis is credited when the show states that it's 'based on the comic book by' both of us."